 For thousands of years the cannabis plant was the only 1 believed to produce cannabinoids.
-With many years of research, it has shown that Cannabinoid like substances and cannabinoids that stimulate the endocannabinoid system (ECS) are actually found in many other plants other than the cannabis plant (cannabis sativa).
+With many years of research, it has shown that Cannabinoid like substances and cannabinoids are actually found in many other plants other than the cannabis plant (cannabis sativa).
 Many of these plants have long been used as a traditional medicine.
 Others are often recognized as a superfood.
 Both the marijuana and the hemp plant contain many cannabinoids but the most famously known are CBD and THC.

 What is a cannabinoid?